Vonage-Community/video-api-web-samples/README.md

 # Vonage Video API Web Samples

-> Will need to switch out TokBox documentation links with Vonage ones.

-Sample applications for using the [Vonage Video API](https://tokbox.com/developer/sdks/js/) library with vanilla JavaScript.
+Sample applications for using the [Vonage Video API](https://developer.vonage.com/en/video/client-sdks/web) library with vanilla JavaScript.

 For framework examples (Angular, React, Vue etc.) please see the [Web Component example applications](https://github.com/opentok/web-components/tree/main/examples).
 For the electron app samples, these have been moved to [Vonage Community](https://github.com/Vonage-Community/sample-video-electron-app)